-A good graphical display of quantitative variables is the scatterplot.
-For each individual, plot the values for the two variables on an x-y graph.

-Car data: MPG and weight.

-Get a scatterplot in Minitab from Graph, Plot then selecting MPG, weight by double-clicking.
+- Good graphical display of association for quantitative variables is scatterplot.
+For each individual, plot values for the two variables on an x-y graph. - Car data: MPG and weight. - Get a scatterplot in Minitab from Graph, Plot then selecting MPG, weight by double-clicking.